 Discovery ads are the videos popping up on the right-hand side after you’ve entered a term into the YouTube search bar.
 Using this type of ad, advertisers can optimise their copy using keywords they think their target audience might look for.

 Other ways of reaching your ideal audience are by targeting certain YouTube channels you think they might follow, videos they might like to watch, or websites they might frequently visit.
 As for audience targeting, YouTube allows you to target a specific audience based on demographics, affinity audiences, in market audiences and remarketing.

-Setting up a YouTube campaign
+How to set up a YouTube campaign

 - Sign up or log in to YouTube Advertising